Planks in laminate floors can break or pull apart, and when they do, you don’t have to replace the entire floor.

 9. Reinstall thresholds and shoe molding as needed.

-Watch the video for more information on how to replace laminate flooring.
+Watch the video above for more information on how to replace laminate flooring.